jvilalta/SaneNetCore/README.md

 This is a COVID inspired project.
 With family members now working and learning from home I've converted my old ScanSnap scanner to be a web enabled scanner via a Raspberry PI and the SANE packages.

-This is .Net Core 3.1 web app that uses the SANE scanimage CLI to access a scanner.
+This is a .Net Core 3.1 web app that uses the SANE scanimage CLI to access a scanner.
 I use it on a Raspberry PI, so it should work for you on any linux flavor where you can run scanimage and .Net Core.
 Being a web app, you can access the scanner from any device that has a browser.
 It should render fine on a phone.

 Not all of the scanimage features are implemented yet.